abinit/abinit/doc/tutorial/bse.md

 {% dialog tests/tutorial/Input/tbs_3.in %}

-The convergence in the number of transitions is performed by defining five datasets with different values for [[nband]] and [[bs_loband]]
+The convergence in the number of transitions is performed by defining two datasets with different values for [[nband]] and [[bs_loband]]

-    ndtset     5
+    ndtset     2
-    bs_loband1  4 nband1  5
-    bs_loband2  3 nband2  6
+    bs_loband1  3 nband1  6
-    bs_loband3  2 nband3  7
+    bs_loband2  2 nband2  7
-    bs_loband4  2 nband4  8
-    bs_loband5  1 nband5  8

 The parameters defining how to build the excitonic Hamiltonian are similar to the ones used in tbs_2.in.
 The only difference is in the value used for [[bs_coulomb_term]], *i.e.*